top1944/duckuments/docs/17_setup/1_9_github_basics.md

 <img figure-id='fig:github1'  class='github-screenshot'  src='github1.png'/>

-Add the two SSH keys that you created (on the laptop and on the robot).
+Add the two private SSH keys that you created (on the laptop and on the robot).

 <img figure-id='fig:github2' class='github-screenshot'  src='github2.png'/>